 - Preheat the oven to 350° and line cookie sheets with parchment paper or silicone mats.

-- In a medium bowl whisk together flour, baking soda, and salt.
+- In a medium bowl whisk together flour, baking powder, and salt.
 Set aside.

 - In a large bowl, add softened butter and granulated sugar.
 With an electric mixer beat on high for approximately 1 minute until the mixture is cohesive (see post for details/pictures).